-If your business relies on payment by credit cards, PCI compliance is required.
-Non compliance means you can lose your merchant account, and what’s more you open up your company to fines, lawsuits and bad publicity.
-You must comply with all security standards or risk loosing your merchant account!
+If your business relies on payment by credit cards, PCI-DSS compliance is required.
+Non-compliance means you could lose your merchant account and even open up your company to fines, lawsuits and bad publicity.

-TJX – an illustration of the real world need for PCI Compliance
+Target – an illustration of the real world need for PCI-DSS

-PCI compliance is not just another bureaucratic standard to comply to.
-It’s a standard to protect consumers and the future of online business, based on real world needs.
+PCI-DSS compliance is not just another bureaucratic standard to comply to.
+It’s a set of essential business processes to protect consumers and the future of online business.

-To avoid similar cases such as TJX happen again, major credit card companies including VISA and MasterCard have established a strict set of rules called the Payment Card Industry Data Security Standard (PCI DSS).
-This standard will govern retail, mail orders, telephone orders and most importantly e-commerce.
+To avoid similar cases occurring, major credit card companies including VISA and MasterCard have an established set of rules called the Payment Card Industry Data Security Standard (PCI DSS).
+This standard governs retail, mail orders, telephone orders and most importantly e-commerce.

 If your company has a website and does business online, PCI compliance requires that you ensured that your web site and other web applications are secure.